-Location: Makandura, a suburban quarter of the North Western Province, which is 55 km to the Northeast of Colombo.
+The faculty was established in 1999 at Makandura, a suburban quarter of the North Western Province, which is 55 km to the Northeast of Colombo.

-FLFN is the only faculty in the Sri Lankan university system which offers a BScHons degree programme in food science and nutrition sectors.
-FLFN continues to serve the country through producing competent & knowledgeable graduates.
-Degree programmes of the faculty have been designed to train students to meet national and international needs and embark on postgraduate studies.
-The development of Generic Graduate Attributes (GGAs) and knowledge necessary for the graduates to be self-employed is also addressed.
+FLFN is the only faculty in the Sri Lankan university system which offers a BScHons degree programme in food science and nutrition.
+FLFN continues to serve the country through producing competent & knowledgeable graduates to the food and nutrition sector.
+Degree programmes of the faculty have been designed to train students to meet national and international needs and to embark on postgraduate studies.
+The development of Generic Graduate Attributes (GGAs): the employability skills and knowledge necessary for the graduates to be self-employed is also addressed.

-FLFN adopts flexible learning as a part of its overall strategy to deliver an enhanced student-cantered and blended learning approach to education in a very conducive atmosphere.
+FLFN adopts flexible learning as a part of its overall strategy to deliver an enhanced student-centered and blended learning approach to education in a very conducive atmosphere.
 Apart from imparting knowledge, all course units are aimed at developing the personality of the students by improving leadership, interpersonal relationships, communication, analytical and critical thinking skills.
 The knowledge and skills gained through the education at the faculty is a competitive advantage in the job market and in finding placements to pursue postgraduate studies locally and internationally.